Loading...

 Citrus Trees

-Citrus trees here at Suttons are available in a range of varieties, including orange, lime and lemon.
+Citrus trees here at Suttons are available in a range of varieties, including orange, lime and lemon trees.
 They're all suitable for growing in the UK.
 In fact, citrus trees can survive short spells of freezing weather and will even grow in temperatures around 7C.
 Depending on where you live, our citrus plants are suitable for outdoors, sunny patios, and conservatories and greenhouses.
 If you love the fragrance of citrus, be sure to include some along with some of the more traditional British fruit trees.
 Check out our 'how to grow citrus trees' article if you're not sure of how to get the best results.

 Refine by